Rabbit Fur Coat: Legacy and impact

+Coat has impacted several musicians in the time since its release.
+In a 2012 MTV feature, Swedish indie folk duo First Aid Kit revealed their use of Coat as a reference point while making their album The Lion's Roar, released that same year.
+They credited it with prompting them to both "seek solace in sad songs" and to more deeply explore Americana music's catalog.
+In a 2018 interview, they admitted that "when we started out, we basically tried to write songs like the ones" on Coat.
+That same year, Liz Stokes of New Zealand indie rock band The Beths wrote that the album "formed the basis of my very first band".
+Other groups its impact has been noted on include Best Coast and Waxahatchee.

 Tracks

 People noted that album's first track "Run Devil Run," was "old-time gospel" with Chandra and Leigh Watson providing a cappella backing. with other reviews calling the opener track "a breathy, gospel-tinged number" with a "blast of impassioned close harmony bluegrass-style vocals."

 Two singles were released: "Rise Up With Fists!!" and "You Are What You Love".